ExtraYukawa/TriggerScaleFactor/README.md

  - [--RECOSF]: Activate Reconstruction scale factor if specified.
  - [--FakeRate]: Activate nonprompt background estimation if specified.
  - [--CFSF]: Activate charge flip scale factor if specified.
  - [--Era]: Only consider certain eras of data.
-Generally, this option accompanies with [--lumi]
+Generally, this option accompanies with [lumi]
  - [--lumi]: Luminosity.
  - [-i/--channel]: Channel, choices: [DoubleElectron/DoubleMuon/ElectronMuon].
 Note: You should make sure whether you make the corresponding output folders for your favour channel!
  - Running Time: 3000 sec ~ 5000 sec for 2017/2018, 1000 sec for 2016apv/2016postapv